ImperialCollegeLondon/INDI/docs/documentation.md

 ### Loading data

-The pipeline accepts Siemens and Philips diffusion weighted DICOM data, as well as NIFTI data.
+The pipeline accepts Siemens and Philips diffusion weighted DICOM data, as well as anonymised NIFTI data.
 It also supports both STEAM and SE sequences.

+For more details on creating anonymised NIFTI files from DICOMs please have a look at [this repository](https://github.com/ImperialCollegeLondon/cdti_data_export).

 If `sequence_type` is set to STEAM (YAML settings), the b0 values are adjusted to a >0 value (defined by the sequence spoilers), and then all b-values are adjusted for RR variations from the assumed value set in the protocol.